What is Agentic AI? The Next Big Thing in Artificial Intelligence

 - Demand forecasting based on current data

-With artificial intelligence embedded in the decision-making process, companies can respond more quickly, reduce friction, and avoid delays.
-These agents don’t just move data, they understand patterns, handle complex scenarios, and act in ways that improve resilience and throughput.
+With artificial intelligence embedded in decision-making, companies can respond more quickly, reduce friction, and avoid delays.
+These agents don’t just move data; they understand patterns, handle complex scenarios, and act in ways that improve resilience and throughput.

 Challenges & Limitations of Agentic AI Today